evandrolorran/api-uniqueify/README.md

 ## How to Test - GET Request

-The easiest way to test and see the result of the GET request is by clicking the link below:
+The easiest way to test and see the result of the GET request is by copy and paste the link below in your browser:

             https://api-uniqueify.herokuapp.com/unique-ify?text=This is an Node API
             https://api-uniqueify.herokuapp.com/unique-ify?text=23432